 Fences and Levels of Show Jumping

-Show jumping is a fun and fast paced sport that is all about accuracy.
-As the heights of the courses increase up the levels of show jumping, the difficulty of the courses increases as well.
+Show jumping is a fun and fast-paced sport that is all about accuracy.
+Similar to many types of equestrian competition, there are different competition levels to accommodate horse and rider pairs from beginner through advanced.
+As the heights of the courses increase, the difficulty of the courses themselves increases as well.

-Difficulty is not just related to the actual height of the fence, it is also related to how the course rides.
-Course designers build courses with the intent on drawing the horse’s eye to scarier fences, potentially resulting in a refusal.
+Difficulty is not just related to the actual height of the fence.
+It is also related to how the course rides.
+Course designers build courses to draw the horse’s eye to scarier fences, potentially resulting in a refusal.

 What are the Levels of Show Jumping?